tsullivan/dragon-dice/README.md

 ### Technology Stack

 *   **Python:** A versatile, high-level programming language used for the entire application logic.
-* **PyGame:** A cross-platform set of Python modules designed for writing video games.
-It is used to create the window, handle user input (mouse, keyboard), and render all graphics and UI elements.
+*   **PySide6 (Qt for Python):** A set of Python bindings for the Qt cross-platform C++ framework.
+It is used for creating the graphical user interface (GUI), managing windows, widgets, and event handling.

 ## 2. Architectural Direction